WHAT TARGET AUDIENCE IS YOUR BRAND ATTRACTING?

 CREATING CUSTOMER PROFILES

-When working with new branding clients, one of the more common mindset shifts I’m up against is reminding clients to put themselves in the shoes of their customer rather than their own.
+When working with new branding clients, one of the more common mindset shifts I’m up against is reminding clients that they're not trying to attract their own business.
+They need to put themselves in the shoes of their customer.
 In order to attract the right customers, you need to get inside their head.

 Where they live